Equivariant covering type and the number of vertices in equivariant triangulations: Introduction

+$G$-covering type can be viewed as a homotopy invariant measure of the complexity of the action of $G$ on $X$.
+It is closely related to other $G$-homotopy invariants like the $G$-equivariant Lusternik-Schinirelmann category and the $G$-genus of $X$.
+In this paper we develop the basic theory of the equivariant covering type.
+In particular we derive several lower bounds for $\ct_G(X)$ in terms of the equivariant LS-category, $G$-genus and the cup-length in various equivariant cohomology theories.

-Classical theorems on the triangulability of smooth manifolds, proved in the 1950's do not provide any information about the size of those triangulations.
-Later studies, mostly based on methods of combinatorial geometry and topology have shown that while certain spaces have very economic triangulations, in general the number of simplices required to triangulate a specific manifold can be extremely big - see surveys by Datta \cite{Datta} and Lutz \cite{Lutz} for a thorough exposition of results on minimal triangulations, and Govc, Marzantowicz, Pavesic \cite{GMP2} for estimates of the size of triangulations of Grassman varieties.
+An important property of $\ct_G(X)$ is that it gives a lower bound for the number of orbits of vertices in any regular triangulation of $X$.
+In fact, classical theorems on the triangulability of $G$-actions on smooth manifolds, proved in the 1970's by Illman \cite{Illman, Illman2} and others do not provide any information about the size of those triangulations.
+While for general polyhedra there exists a well-established study of minimal triangulations (mostly based on methods of combinatorial geometry - see surveys by Datta \cite{Datta} and Lutz \cite{Lutz}), as far as we know, there does not exist an analogous theory of minimal $G$-triangulations.
+Thus, as a second main contribution of this paper we initiate the study on minimal regular $G$-equivariant triangulations (cf. Bredon \cite[Def.
+III 1.2]{Bredon}).

-In this paper we consider an equivariant extension of the above problem: given a smooth closed manifold $M$ with an action by a finite group $G$, what is the minimal number of vertices of a triangulation $M$ on which the action of $G$ is regular and simplicial (cf. Bredon \cite[Def.
-III 1.2]{Bredon})?
-In this case the foundational result that manifolds admit invariant regular simpliciar triangulations was proved in the 1970's by Illman \cite{Illman}.
-However, to our knowledge, the problem of estimating of minimal number of vertices of regular $G$-triangulations did not appear in the literature so far.

-Our approach is similar in spirit to the work done in Govc, Marzantowicz, Pavesic \cite{GovcMarzantowiczPavesic2019,GMP2,GovcMarzantowiczPavesic2022} and Duan, Marzantowicz, Zhao \cite{DMZ} and is based on the notion of \emph{covering type} of a space $X$ introduced by Karoubi and Weibel in \cite{K-W}.
-However, the intricacies of group actions lead to completely new phenomena that required introduction of new techniques from equivariant homotopy theory.
-In this work we define the \emph{$G$-covering type} of a $G$-space $X$, which turns out to be a $G$-homotopy invariant lower bound for the number of orbits of vertices in any regular triangulation of $X$.
-On the other hand, the $G$-covering type is closely related to other $G$-homotopy invariants like the $G$-Lusternik-Schinirelmann category and the $G$-genus of $X$.